farlee2121/FsSpec/README.md

 - `Spec.max max`: Maximum value, inclusive.
 Works for any `IComparable<'a>`
 - `Spec.regex pattern`: String must match the given regex pattern.
 Only works for strings.
 - `Spec.predicate label pred`: Any predicate (`'a -> bool`) and a explanation/label
+- `Spec.minLength min`: set a minimum length for a string or any IEnumerable derivative
+- `Spec.maxLength max`: set a maximum length for a string or any IEnumerable derivative

 ## Generation Limitations
 ![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/FsSpec.FsCheck)